When shooting video, the mantra is usually “Always use manual focus.”

 Phase detection autofocus works in stereo.
 A sensor receives signals from two separate diodes (the light-sensing bits in your camera).
 A microprocessor then analyzes the similarity in the signal.

-If light is focused to the same place in each sensor, then the image is in focus.
+If light is focused on the same place in each sensor, then the image is in focus.
 If not, the microprocessor calculates how far and in what direction the lens must be moved to bring the subject into focus.

 The nice thing about this system is that the camera knows whether to move the lens forward or backward and just how much.
 This makes phase detection autofocus significantly faster than contrast-based autofocus.

-For shooting video this is a boon, as it means you can smoothly and continually maintain focus on your subject, even during complex camera maneuvers or a rapidly moving subject.
+For shooting video, this is a boon, as it means you can smoothly and continually maintain focus on your subject, even during complex camera maneuvers or a rapidly moving subject.

 Unfortunately, due to the quantized nature of the sensors, there is a degree of rounding when computing the exact lens distance by your camera.

-Phase Detection Autofocus is great for video.
+Phase Detection Autofocus is excellent for video.

 Dual Pixel Autofocus